agmezr/locateinator/README.md

 <b> 1.0.5 </b>

-New onComplete option, so you can show a loading gif or a dance monkey while you wait.
+New onComplete option, so you can show a loading gif or a dancing monkey while you wait.

 <b> 1.0.4 </b>